-- Environment and Sustainability is one of the city's current five key priorities and this Policy provides one of the key means to achieve the initiatives contained in that priority. - The City endeavours to increase the overall urban tree canopy coverage to at least the 30% recommended by Conservation Authorities and Environment Canada as needed to maintain a healthy ecological and hydrological function, through its own planting initiatives on public property and public advocacy to promote plantings on private property.
+- Environment and Sustainability is one of the city's current five key priorities and this Policy provides one of the key means to achieve the initiatives contained in that priority. - The City is committed to increasing the overall urban tree canopy coverage to at least the 30% recommended by Conservation Authorities and Environment Canada as needed to maintain a healthy ecological and hydrological function.
+This goal is recommended to be achieved within a ten year period, with monitoring on a regular basis to ensure the goal is achieved.